Concordium/concordium-base/NOTES.md

 The identity layer component is essentiall to all user-facing and user-interacting parts of the project.
-The API consists of functionality to support the following six operations.
+The API consists of functionality to support the following operations.

--   request an identity object from the identity provider
+1. Request an identity object from the identity provider.
--   identity provider verifies the request and issues an identity object
+2. Identity provider verifies the request and issues an identity object.
--   user verifies the received identity object and generates a number of credentials from it.
+3. User verifies the received identity object and generates a number of credentials from it.
 Credentials can be generated so that they create a new account, or deployed onto an existing account.
--   The bakers verify the credentials that are sent and recorded on the chain.
+4. The bakers verify the credentials that are sent and recorded on the chain.
--   Given a credential as visible on the chain the anonymity revokers can decrypt IdCredPub which identifies the user to the relevant identity provider.
+5. Given a credential as visible on the chain the anonymity revokers can decrypt IdCredPub which identifies the user to the relevant identity provider.
--   The identity provider stores encryption of the PRF key under IdCredPub which the anonymity revokers can decrypt, and therefore find all accounts created from the given identity object.
+6. The identity provider stores encryption of the PRF key under IdCredPub which the anonymity revokers can decrypt, and therefore find all accounts created from the given identity object.
+There should be a tool that generates all possible accounts from a given PRF key and credential/identity object request.
--   The baker expose an API where all credentials on a given account can be looked up.
+7. The baker expose an API where all credentials on a given account can be looked up.
 The most interesting part of this is the encryption of IdCredPub for anonymity revokers, and any publicly revealed attributes.
-Currently all of the information is exposed as received in the credential.
+Currently all of the information is exposed as received in the credential minus the proofs.

 ## Implementations